mattjw/exploring_tech_meetups/README.md

 * `groups`: Each document is a Meetup group.
 Crawled from the `groups` endpoint, supplemented with list of the group's events crawled from the `events` endpoint.
 * `event_attendance`: Each document describes member attendance at a particular meetup event.
 The document specifies an event id `event_id` and list of member ids (`attendee_ids`).

-### Extracting geonames

-Select cities according to region population.

-Some boroughs, or subsequent filtering.

-No global consistent definition of city.

-Alternative approaches are to hand-select city designations.
-E.g., US maintains list of 'principal cities', each with its own FIPS code.

-### Caveats
+### Alternative API Client

-## Analysis
+As noted on the [Meetup developer page](http://www.meetup.com/meetup_api/clients/), the Python API is now quite out of date.
+A very simple alternative client, with rate limiting, is implemented in `crawl_tools.py` (see class `AltMeetup`).

-## Dependencies and Acknowledgements
+## Dependencies and Attribution

-* meetup.com Python API Client.
+* Meetup Python API Client.
 At: `https://github.com/meetup/python-api-client`.
-*